pollination/pollination-docs/apps/deploy-app.md

 pollination_owner []: devang
 ```

 Next, pollination-apps will give you an option to choose the visibility setting of the app you are deploying.
-We will choose the "Public" option.
+We will choose the `public` option.

 ```
 Select app_visibility: